Fort St. John Hospital Foundation

 - The Foundation collects personal information from donors, prospective donors, publications and affiliate organizations for the purposes of fulfilling its charitable mandate.
 Specifically:

-- A donor or prospective donor’s name, marital status, address, telephone number, fax number, email address, donation amount and donation designation are collected in order to issue and track numbered tax receipts and keep a record of donation histories.
-Addresses, telephone numbers, fax numbers and email addresses may refer to home, mailing and/or business.
+- A donor or prospective donor’s name, marital status, address, telephone number, email address, donation amount and donation designation are collected in order to issue and track charitable tax receipts and keep a record of donation histories.
+Addresses, telephone numbers, email addresses may refer to home, mailing and/or business.

 - Banking information and credit card information may be collected from individuals only with their express consent to facilitate timely donations and/or pre-approved payments.